-Oh, but everyone should know it.
-The Great Alpine Drive.
-Put it on your list.
+Oh, but everyone should know this spot: The Great Alpine Drive.
+Put it on your Aussie roadtrip list.
 Especially Hotham, Bright, Myrtleford and oh, the Keiwa Valley.

 The drive over the mountain range from the coast to Bright is breathtaking.
 Multiple times I caught my breath from the scenery and ‘wow’ escaped my lips.
 Mount Hotham, while a ski resort, offers the most beautiful, mountainous scenery I’ve ever seen in Australia.